 This course will focus on Genetics, Bioinformatics, and Evolution from a Genomics perspective.
 Special attention will be given to the organization and functioning of the human genome.

-There will be a Sakai site for the course.
+There will be a Canvas site for the course.

 Course satisfies Learning Goals

 Knowledge specific goals: Know the terms, concepts and theories in genetics.